67443-Mobile-Apps/TempConverterCombine/README.md

    (There is a partial model outline at the end of the lab if you are stuck, but I know you can figure out an appropriate model on your own given your previous experience, and I would encourage you to do so to maximize your learning.)

-3. After you have built your model, check out the boilerplate code at the bottom of the instructions.
+3. After you have built your model, check out the boilerplate code at the bottom of the instructions just to confirm you are on the right path.
 This time, we separate out the functions for Fahrenheit -> Celsius and Celsius -> Fahrenheit for fewer conditionals in our code and more readable logic.
 You don't have to implement your model like this, but at least take a look to get a sense of the differences in architecture between this model and the one we wrote last week.

 Part 2 -- Initial interface building